MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

     ![Screenshot of the App onboarding/maintenance settings.](media/app-onboarding-maintenance.png)

-When those users next start a session of an application, the Admin View toolbar will be available.
+When those users next start a session of an application, the Admin View toolbar is available.

 ### Bypass proxy session

 If you have difficulty accessing or loading your application, and you'd like to see if the problem is with the Conditional Access proxy, you can use the **Bypass session** button in the Admin View toolbar.
-It will appear for users who have the [Admin View toolbar](#admin-view-toolbar) enabled.
+It appears for users who have the [Admin View toolbar](#admin-view-toolbar) enabled.

 For example: